skip to main content

 Estimated Reading Time: 4 minutes

-Over half of teachers consider quitting the profession, naming stress as a primary reason.
-To address this crisis and the resulting teacher shortage, administrative leaders must build supportive teaching environments to retain educators (and preserve their mental wellbeing).
+To address the resulting teacher shortage, administrative leaders must build supportive teaching environments to retain educators (and preserve their mental wellbeing).

-Prolonged exposure to unsustainable working conditions leads to burnout, which has unsavory consequences such as exhaustion, lack of motivation, cynicism, and even the inability to complete tasks.
+Symptoms of burnout include exhaustion, lack of motivation, cynicism, and even the inability to complete tasks.
 Rather than call for teachers to push through the workload, it is important to understand what leads to burnout and how to proactively solve for it.

 Root causes of burnout (and how to fix it)